Federal paycheck adjustment

 Step 2 not checked, head of householdStandard head of household schedule$8,600

-The active percentage-method row uses an inclusive lower edge and an exclusive upper edge.
-For example, a standard single adjusted annual wage of $57,900 enters the row that starts at $57,900, while $57,899.99 stays in the prior row.
-The row supplies the base amount, marginal rate, and excess threshold used in the formula.
+The percentage-method row uses an inclusive lower edge and an exclusive upper edge.
+A standard single adjusted annual wage of exactly $57,900 enters the row that begins at $57,900, while $57,899.99 stays in the prior row.
+The row's base amount and marginal rate apply only after the adjusted annual wage passes the row's excess threshold.

 Limitations:

-• Supplemental wage flat-rate withholding, nonresident alien rules, W-4P, W-4R, pensions, state tax, local tax, Social Security, and Medicare are outside this calculation.
+• Supplemental wage flat-rate withholding, nonresident alien withholding adjustments, pensions, W-4P, W-4R, state tax, local tax, Social Security, and Medicare are outside the calculation.

-• Changing a W-4 affects future checks only; it does not rewrite checks already paid.
+• Changing a W-4 affects future checks only.
+It does not change federal income tax already withheld from earlier paychecks.

 Worked Examples: